-1. Water separator-alert indicator
+- 1. Water separator-alert indicator

 - 1. Stop the engine.

 - 2. Remove the top cowling.

+- 3. Remove the plastic tie.

+1. Plastic tie

-- 3. Disconnect the water detection switch coupler.
+4. Disconnect the water detection switch coupler.
 NOTICE: Be careful not to get any water on the water detection switch coupler, otherwise a malfunction could occur.
 [ECM01950]

-1. Water detection switch coupler

-Unscrew the filter cup from the filter housing.
+- 1. Water detection switch coupler - Unscrew the filter cup from the filter housing.
 NOTICE: Be careful not to twist the water detection switch lead when unscrewing the filter cup.
 [ECM01960]

-1. Filter cup

-- 2. Water detection switch lead - 5.
+- 1. Filter cup - 2.
+Water detection switch lead - 6.
 Drain the water in the filter cup by soaking it up with a rag. - Firmly screw the filter cup onto the filter housing.
 NOTICE: Be careful not to twist the water detection switch lead when screwing the filter cup onto the filter housing.
-[ECM01970] - 7.
+[ECM01970] - 8.
 Connect the water detection switch coupler securely until a click is heard.